Ingordigia/pargolo/README.md

 # Pargolo

-Pargolo is a command line tool written in golang that helps you to simplify AWS Parameter Store parameters management With Pargolo you can download, update or search (by-key / by-value) for a specific subset of variables .
+Pargolo is a command line tool written in golang that helps you simplify AWS Parameter Store management.
+With Pargolo you can download, upload and search (by-key or by-value) for a specific subset of variables.

 ## Install from source